Employee Offboarding: 3 Things to Consider During a Furlough or Layoff

 - Treat employees with respect.
 There is absolutely no reason not to provide an offboarding process with dignity and respect.
 This isn’t like firing someone for violating company policy.
 (And even terminating employees deserve respect.)
 In a furlough or layoff, the employee didn’t do anything wrong.
 Thank employees for their contributions.
 Your organization prides itself on having a best in class employment brand.
 Don’t stop just because you’re faced with a furlough or layoff.
 Many managers have never had to convey this type of message before so they will be looking for help from human resources.
 It’s important that employees hear this type of news from their manager.
 Additionally, HR can make sure employees receive information about the transition process including topics such as how employment referrals will be handled, final paychecks and health insurance benefits.
 If possible, organizations can provide outplacement services and/or direct them on how to file for unemployment benefits.

 Furloughs and layoffs aren’t fun.
 And it’s possible that the company didn’t do anything wrong to create this situation.
 Maybe something happened in the business world that no one saw coming.
 It’s an unfortunate situation.
 However, at some point, the organization will start hiring again.
 Former employees might want to return.
 They could provide customer referrals.

 A positive offboarding experience will give employees a proper thank you for their contributions, the information they need about pay and benefits and allow them to leave the organization with the respect they deserve.

 P.S.
-Be sure to check out the next webinar in SilkRoad’s Spotlight Series, “Delivering an Empathetic Employee Experience in Times of Uncertainty” which will be held on Tuesday, March 31, 2020, at 11:30 am Central.
+Be sure to check out the archived webinar, “Delivering an Empathetic Employee Experience in Times of Uncertainty” which was held on Tuesday, March 31.